samarjit98/Security-Lab/DES/README.md

 # Data Encyption Standards (DES)

-A readable and easy to understand implementation of the well known DES encryption algorithms.
+A readable and easy to understand implementation of the well known DES encryption algorithm.